 Apparently not.
 The New York Times reports that, “Senate officials said the outlook for such a program is dim, given the current fiscal constraints.”
 Conservatives wasted no time maligning the bill on specious grounds.

 Sen. John Thune claimed it would do nothing for rural projects, when the bill specifically sets asides funds for rural projects.
-The Heritage Foundation and National Review’s Michelle Malkin levied a run by a bipartisan board confirmed by the Senate, would only provide loans and would be independently audited.
+The Heritage Foundation and National Review’s Michelle Malkin levied a litany of falsehoods against the bill, calling it a “slush fund” for the “president’s cronies” to “dole out” grants.
+In actuality, the bank would be run by a bipartisan board confirmed by the Senate, would only provide loans and would be independently audited.

 So if this bill is to have a chance of becoming law, it’s going to require a serious campaign to generate public pressure on Congress and debunk right-wing smears.